culturecode/stagehand/Readme.md

 record in the process, the commit will ensure that manual syncing copies both the new record and the updated record.

 ### Previewing Changes

-If a commit contains multiple records, and other commits contain any of those records, they too will need to be synced to maintain database consistency on production.
-To resolve all the interconnectedness between commits, and make it simple to sync a record and changes to all affected records, use the Checklist to determine which records will be synced, and which changes should be confirmed by the user.
+Before syncing changes to the production database, it's a good idea to review what records will be copied in order to maintain consistency while avoiding the need to copy the entire database.
+Use the Checklist to see what records should be reviewed before syncing.

 ```ruby
   checklist = Stagehand::Staging::Checklist.new(subject_record)